VaniOFX/DQN-divergence/blog_post.md

 ### Function Approximation

+In most realistic scenarios, the state space is too large to store $$Q$$-values for.
 Imagine mapping an Atari game state to a $$Q$$-value directly from image data.
 Assuming RGB pixel values and an 84x84 pixel screen, we would need to store $$(256 \cdot 3)^{84\cdot84}$$ values, one for each pixel configuration.
 Besides this impracticality, we would also not generalize well between different pixel states, as these do not capture latent structure efficiently.

 Therefore, **function approximation** is used to predict $$Q$$-values using some learned function, given a state or state-action pair.
 This allows $$Q$$-values to be represented in a compressed form (the parameters) and generalization over similar states.